Ethiopia reportedly claims responsibility for downing coronavirus supply jet | DW | 10.05.2020

 'Clarifying the circumstances'

-AMISOM's formation in 2007 under UN resolution but run by the African Union was preceded by a large Ethiopian incursion aimed at disbanding the al-Qaida-linked al-Shabab extremist network.
+AMISOM's formation in 2007 under UN resolution, but run by the AU, was preceded by a large Ethiopian incursion aimed at disbanding the al-Qaida-linked al-Shabab extremist network.

 AMISOM currently comprises some 20,000 personnel from eight AU countries allocated control over various regions shaken for years by terrorist attacks.